The Sales process changed – did you get the memo?

 The Challenge is to find the 4 or 5 suitable people every day who are actually looking for what you have to sell today.
 And then use the right approach with each one, to help them find a solution that adds value for them.

 If you are lucky then 3% of your target market is currently active in the market, looking to buy your type of product or service today.
 Do not waste time cold calling as a numbers game or trying to sell with or to someone who does not presently want to buy what you have to sell.
 That is old school and was always wrong, as it wastes, so much of your time.
-Instead focus on the best client options.
+Instead, focus on the best client options, the 3%, the people who do want to hear from you.

 Likewise, do not fall in to the trap of thinking that Marketing Automation software or Social Selling is the new way and that it replaces conversations between people.
 The aim should be to be of service and build long term relationships, that will be mutually beneficial.
 Your job is to influence decision making, but in a way that always adds value for the client.